 - Sex.
 Orgasms are the best way to alleviate stress, as well as stimulate testosterone production, and other anti-ageing hormones.

-- Yoga has been shown to exert powerful anti-stress effects and cortisol-reducing capabilities.
+- Breath work has been shown to exert powerful anti-stress effects and cortisol-reducing capabilities.

 - Mindfulness meditation, which is a form of meditation where you focus your awareness on your breathing and body in the present moment, has been shown to lower both stress and cortisol levels.